n3ts3nd/n3ts3nd.github.io/_posts/2020-10-25-What-Is-N3TS3ND.markdown

 * Writing posts about my health tracker I'm writing in Python and Django (I'm a beginner programmer so more an exercise in learning than anything)
 * Writing a post about looking into generating Youtube videos from Reddit content using Python
+* scripts to automate publishing posts to social media

 I've created a Makefile to make it easy to publish the content using the correct git username and email :